 Take on board changes in the world

-Customer expectations, wants, and demands change all the time.
-Take the growth in dietary changes like veganism, for example, in recent times there has been massive growth in the health food industry too with people wanting healthier options on the menu.
+Customer expectations, wants and demands change all the time.
+Take the growth in dietary changes like veganism, for example, in recent times there has been a massive growth in the health food industry too with people wanting healthier options on the menu.
 Due to more concern in the environment, customers tend to prefer food that’s locally sourced and has done fewer air miles.
 These are things to bear in mind when you’re creating your menus, to ensure that you’re giving people what you want and appealing to as many customers as you can.

 There’s no shortage of food establishments out there, and so as a restaurant, you need to be getting yourself out there.
 Gaining publicity and hype around your brand is important.
 You need a web designer to set up a good quality site.
 Sign up with a good marketing agency too who will be able to promote your business online and across social media.
 Perhaps you could invite bloggers in, and offer a free meal in exchange for a review?
 Although make sure they have the followers you want your business to appeal too.
 You could invite food critics in, or host an event.